Understanding Teen Dating Violence and its Effects on Youth

 Conclusion

-Teen dating violence is a serious issue that affects millions of young people worldwide.
-It can have devastating consequences on a young person’s mental and physical health and future well-being.
-However, by educating young people about healthy relationships, providing them with the tools to identify and address abuse, and encouraging them to seek help when needed, we can help prevent and address this form of violence.
+Teen dating violence is a significant issue that impacts millions of young people globally.
+It can lead to severe consequences for a young person’s mental and physical health, as well as their future well-being.
+However, by educating young people about healthy relationships, equipping them with the tools to recognize and confront abuse, and encouraging them to seek help when necessary, we can work to prevent and address this form of violence.

 Scroll to Top